alymaquiling/alymaquiling/README.md

 ##### pol·y·math • /ˈpälēˌmaTH/ • noun • a person of wide-ranging knowledge or learning.

 I'm a jack-of-all-trades.
 I graduated with a B.S. in Data Science & Analytics and B.A. in Computer Science and Mathematics in June 2020.
-Now, I'm pursuing an M.S. in Cybersecurity at NYU to compliment my full-time role as an IT Security Analyst.
+Now, I'm pursuing an M.S. in Cybersecurity at NYU to compliment my full-time Security Engineer internship.
 I also work as a part-time DevOps Engineer Intern which allows me to apply the skills I learned while studying for the AWS Developer Associate certification.

 Feel free to add me on [LinkedIn](https://www.linkedin.com/in/amaquiling/)!